Dark-Leader/AnomalyDetectionWebApp/README.md

 **How To Use:**

 There are two different ways to connect:
-1. Connect your local browser(preferably chrome, though is not necessary).
+1.open the project and add the necessary requirements, after which you compile the code with next line: node expServer.js(before running the line, the user needs to make sure that he is in the control folder). then, Connect to your local browser(preferably chrome, though is not necessary).
 Type: http://localhost:8080/ ,  after which you choose between two algorithms(hybrid and anomaly).
 Following that user chooses train and test file respectively.
 And then click submit, and the result would be shown on the screen.
 2. Connect via any programming language.
 We have created an example via python, namely you can get a Json file which contains the anomaly detections(given that you enter two files, and a string which would represent the type of algorithm that you want).
 The line to execute the code: py  req.py.                                                                                               certainly you can use other languages as well, the above-mentioned is a pure example.